dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

 that you can install using pip.
 In the
 [example code shown there](https://github.com/sendgrid/sendgrid-python#quick-start), you need to set the `SENDGRID_API_KEY` environment variable to your API key you created earlier.
-Try not to commit your key to github as that will expose it for others to use.
+Try not to commit your key to GitHub as that will expose it for others to use.
 More detailed information can be found
 [here](../Resources/WebServices/sendgrid.md).